DNSCrypt/dnscrypt-proxy/.github/ISSUE_TEMPLATE/suggestions.md

 https://github.com/DNSCrypt/dnscrypt-proxy/discussions/

-Possible bugs may be raised as a "Potential issue" discussion, suggestions may be raised as an "Ideas" discussion.
+Suggestions may be raised as an "Ideas" discussion.

 We can then determine if the discussion needs to be escalated into a "planned change" or not.